robindzink/Pepperscores/README.md

 # Pepperscores
-My first attempt to build a theme with _s, with some help from Mor10 and his Popperscores theme.
+My first attempt to build a wp theme from _s, with some help from Mor10 and his Popperscores theme.